How can I be admitted as an international applicant?

 - another equivalent school certificate.

-The letter of application and the CV must be submitted in English.
-Other application documents (with the exception of copies of original documents) can be submitted in English or German.
+The application documents (with the exception of copies of original documents) can be submitted in English or German.

 What requirements apply to my international documents?